 Home to approximately 2,850 licensed hospital beds, Sedgwick County continues to lead the region in healthcare options.
 Within the community, there are 17 acute care and free-standing hospitals, each serving the needs of the community by providing acute, general, and specialized care.
-Additionally, Sedgwick County has over 50 nursing homes and assisted living facilities for those in need of special care.
+Additionally, Sedgwick County has over 50 nursing homes and assisted living facilities for those in need of special care.4

-Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Sedgwick Community Care of County (COMCARE).
+Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive of Community Care Sedgwick County (COMCARE).
 The Department collaborates with other agencies in the community to provide services.
-Since 2002, the number of consumers in the COMCARE system has continued to increase as evidenced by the projected unduplicated count for 2019 increasing to 15,605 compared to 15,144 unduplicated clients seen in 2018.
+Since 2002, the number of consumers in the COMCARE system increased for 17 years as evidenced by the unduplicated count for 2019 increasing to 15,605 compared to 15,144 unduplicated clients seen in 2018.
+Due to the coronavirus disease (COVID-19), however, the number of clients seen decreased in 2020 to 11,467.